The Evolution of Bandwidth Systems

 Human progress has been exponential due to the interconnected nature of these milestones.
 Due to the compound effect of bandwidth it is difficult to identify a single thread of historical development.
 The following is a composite list that attempts to craft the threads of historical development in a reasonable string:

-The invention of fire (Energy) catalyzed cooking, which improved nutrition (Medicine), enabling brain development (Awareness).
+Fire (Energy) catalyzed cooking, which improved nutrition (Medicine), enabling brain development (Awareness).

 Written language (The Written Word) preserved agricultural techniques (Agriculture) and fostered education systems (Education).